keenlabs/keen-gem/README.md

 The recommended way to do this is to set `KEEN_PROJECT_ID` in your environment.
 If you're using [foreman](http://ddollar.github.com/foreman/), add this to your `.env` file:

-    KEEN_PROJECT_ID=your-project-id
+    KEEN_PROJECT_ID=xxxxxxxxxxxxxxxx

+If not, make to to export the variable into your shell or put it before the command you use to start your server.

-When you deploy, make sure your production environment variables are also set.
+When you deploy, make sure your production environment variables are set.
 For example, set [config vars](https://devcenter.heroku.com/articles/config-vars) on Heroku.
 (We recommend this environment-based approach because it keeps sensitive information out of the codebase.
 If you can't do this, see the alternatives below.)

-If your environment is set up property, `Keen` is ready go immediately.
+If your environment is set up property, `Keen` is ready to go immediately.
 Publish an event like this:

 ```ruby
 Keen.publish("sign_ups", { :username => "lloyd", :referred_by => "harry" })